minio/docs/source/reference/minio-mc/mc-head.rst

       mc head ~/mydata/object.txt

 .. mc-cmd:: --lines, n
+   :optional:

-   *Optional* The number of lines to print.
+   The number of lines to print.

    Defaults to ``10``.

 .. mc-cmd:: --encrypt-key
+   :optional:

-   *Optional*  Encrypt or decrypt objects using server-side encryption with client-specified keys.
+   Encrypt or decrypt objects using server-side encryption with client-specified keys.
 Specify key-value pairs as ``KEY=VALUE``.

    - Each ``KEY`` represents a bucket or object.